Board of Directors

-Dr. Tashon McKeithan, currently serves as the Director of Early Childhood Programs at The Center for Early Education in West Hollywood.
+Dr. Tashon McKeithan is the incoming Director of PiperLA, a new private preschool in Los Angeles.
+She formerly served as the Director of Early Childhood Programs at The Center for Early Education in West Hollywood.
 Tashon holds a Master’s degree in Early Childhood and Elementary Education and a doctoral degree in K-12 Educational Leadership.
 She began her career teaching elementary school in the South Bronx.
 She previously worked as a teacher and administrator in public schools in the New York City Department of Education.
 While there, she worked to build external partnerships and has been the recipient of substantial grants used to rebuild an outdoor play space and to create a school-based free mental health clinic to support vulnerable families.
 Tashon is active in her local community and currently serves as co-chair of Culver City’s Fiesta La Ballona committee and is running for the Culver City United School Board.
 As an educator with over 20 years experience, she champions for strong early childhood education, increased professional development for teachers and administrators, supports for social emotional learning and mental health as well as outdoor education.

 Meera Ratnesar has over 20 years of experience in teaching and administration at independent schools.
 At Bryn Mawr College, Meera majored in Mathematics, minored in education and was SGA president her senior year.
 During her college years, she student taught at the Baldwin School for girls and worked as an intern in their admissions office.
 For nine years, she was a math teacher at the Collegiate School in New York City.
 She was also a debate coach, director of community service, math department chair and the Director of the Collegiate Teaching institute – a summer fellowship for young teachers of color in independent schools.
 After Collegiate, Meera returned to her home state, California, and served as Head of the Upper School at Harbor Day School for five years and was appointed Head of School at Curtis School in Los Angeles in 2016.
 She has a masters in Mathematics education from Columbia University Teachers College and a Masters in Private school Leadership from the Klingenstein Center Columbia University.
 Meera is currently pursuing her Doctorate in Education from the University of Pennsylvania in Education Leadership.
 Meera serves on a number of boards and advisory councils including California Teacher Development Collaborative and the advisory council for The College Preparatory School.
 Her interests lie in innovative teaching and curriculum, diversity and inclusivity in independent schools, and change management in schools and education.